citp/privacy-policy-historical/t/ty/tyc/tycoelectronics.com.md

-> *The following text is extracted and transformed from the tycoelectronics.com privacy policy that was archived on 2005-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051230084120id_/http%3A//www.tycoelectronics.com/privacy.stm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tycoelectronics.com privacy policy that was archived on 2006-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205203743id_/http%3A//www.tycoelectronics.com/aboutus/privacy.asp) for the most accurate reproduction.*

-# Welcome to Tyco Electronics - Privacy Statement
+# Privacy Policy - Tyco Electronics

-**Tyco Electronics Corporation**

-**Privacy Policy**
 Tyco Electronics is committed to protecting any personal information that you may provide to us.
 Further, Tyco Electronics recognizes the importance of informing you how we treat information about you that we may receive from this Site.

 **Information Collected**